Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 ### Declaration of Structure and Function in `gps_data_parser.h` Header File

-- The `gps_data_parse_t` structure has been declared to store GPS data, such as time, latitude, longitude, and altitude.
-This structure serves as a comprehensive data container for parsed GPS information, facilitating easy access and processing in your application.
+- The `gps_data_parse_t` structure has been declared to store GGA sentence data, such as time, latitude, longitude, and altitude and all data members.
+There is another structure  `gps_time_t` for time formatting and is a member of `gps_data_parse_t` This structure serves as a comprehensive data container for parsed GPS information, facilitating easy access and processing in your application.

 - Additionally, the `gps_data_parser` function has been declared.
-This function takes an NMEA packet (UART stream) as input and returns a `gps_data_parse_t` structure populated with parsed GPS data.
+This function takes an NMEA packet (UART stream) as input and returns a pointer to the `gps_data_parse_t` structure populated with parsed GPS data.
 It can be called from the main function or any other part of your code, providing a straightforward way to process GPS data and integrate it into your application.